VolkanSah/GPT-Security-Best-Practices/README.md

 // Only proceed with the request if the rate limit is not exceeded if ($is_rate_limit_ok) {
   // Send a request to GPT API
+}
 ```

+7. Use Content Security Policy (CSP)
+Implement CSP headers to prevent XSS attacks and other vulnerabilities by controlling the resources the user agent is allowed to load for a given page.

+8. Use Security Headers
+Implement security headers such as X-Frame-Options, X-Content-Type-Options, and others to protect your application from common security vulnerabilities.

 ## Choosing the Appropriate API Endpoint
 When implementing GPT, it's crucial to select the appropriate API endpoint based on your specific use case.
 OpenAI provides various endpoints for different purposes.
-Here's a list of the current OpenAI endpoints:
+Here are the current OpenAI endpoints:

 ENDPOINT | MODEL NAME
 -- | --